asminpaudel141/java-100program/README.md

 # 39.Write a Java program to create a class and an object.
 # 40.Write a Java program to demonstrate constructor overloading
 # 41.Write a Java program to demonstrate method overriding.
+# 42.Write a Java program to demonstrate method overriding.